syedsadman16/ccnyProject4/README.md

 This project is from CSC10300 Introduction to Computing for Majors class where we covered the C++ programming language.
-In this project, we formed groups and were tasked with recreating some unix shell commands.
+In this project, we formed groups and were tasked with recreating some unix shell commands using a linux distribution such as Arch Linux on virtualbox.
+I personally used Ubuntu on my local machine.